N-NSH/Docker/README.md

 `FROM <Repository>[<@digest>]`

-purpose of FROM instruction is to specify base image FROM instruction must be the first in a Dockerfile
+- purpose of FROM instruction is to specify base image
+- FROM instruction must be the first in a Dockerfile
-The argument must define a repository but a tag is optional Argument might refer to a digest, to specify the image
+- The argument must define a repository but a tag is optional
+- Argument might refer to a digest, to specify the image

+## How to run a container
+`docker run  --name (name of the image) -it (name of the image)` exmaple : `docker run --name test -it debian`
+--name: Assign a name to the container
+-it: The -it instructs Docker to allocate a pseudo-TTY connected to the container’s stdin; creating an interactive bash shell in the container.

 ## Running Docker using ConEmu(Cmder)
 1. First you need to click on "create new console" then choose "set up tasks"